Data collection, preprocessing and analysis

 DLBCL patients enrolled in this study provided informed consent, and specimens were collected at diagnosis biopsy from Shanghai Tongji Hospital Affiliated to Tongji University.
 None of the subjects received anticancer treatment before biopsy.
 The protocol was approved by the Institutional Review Board of Center for Medicine, Shanghai Tongji Hospital.
 All studies were conducted in accordance with the Declaration of Helsinki.
 Peripheral blood mononuclear cells (PBMCs) were isolated from heparinized whole blood by Ficoll/Hypaque density gradient centrifugation (Solarbio, China) followed by CD8+ T-cell-positive selection using CD8 MicroBeads (Miltenyi, Germany).

 The human DLBCL cell lines (LY-1, LY-7) were obtained from the Cell Bank of the Chinese Academy of Sciences (China).
 The murine B lymphoma cell line A20 was purchased from American Type Culture Collection (ATCC) (USA).
 LY-1 and LY-7 cells were cultured in Iscove's modified Dulbecco's medium (IMDM, Gibco, USA), and A20 cells were cultured in RPMI 1640 medium (Gibco, USA) supplemented with 10% fetal bovine serum (FBS) (HyClone, USA) and 1% penicillin/streptomycin (HyClone, USA) in a humidified atmosphere of 5% CO2 at 37°C. For LY-7 and A20 cells, 0.05 mM β-mercaptoethanol was added to the culture medium.
-Primary CD8+ T cells were cultured in RPMI 1640 medium supplemented with 10% FBS, 1% L-glutamine, 1% penicillin/streptomycin, and 25 mM HEPES.
-A rapid expansion protocol was performed with 1 μg/mL PHA and 3,000 IU/mL recombinant human IL-2 (Proleukin, Roche).
-The cells were stimulated in the presence of anti-CD3/anti-CD28 Dynabeads (ThermoFisher, USA) (bead: T-cell ratio = 1:1) overnight to achieve substantial expansion.
-To stimulate CD8+ T cells, 2 μg/mL of CMV peptide pool was used for the stimulation of 250,000 cells per well.
-For indirect coculture, tumor cells and T cells were separated by a Transwell chamber with a 0.4 μm aperture membrane.
+Primary CD8+ T cells were cultured in RPMI 1640 medium supplemented with 10% FBS, 1% L-glutamine, 1% penicillin/streptomycin and 200 IU/mL IL-2.
+To stimulate CD8+ T cells, 2 μg/mL of the CMV peptide pool was used for the stimulation of 250,000 cells per well.
+In direct coculture, CD8+ T cells were harvested and dispensed into 96-well plates according to various effector:target ratios, which were described in the corresponding experiments.
+LY-1 or LY-7 cells were then added into each CD8+ T cell-containing well at a density of 20,000 cells per well.
+When the cocultures in ELISA, cytotoxic assay and functional avidity assay were described, CD8+ T cells were preincubated with anti-CD3/anti-CD28 Dynabeads (ThermoFisher, USA) (bead: T-cell ratio = 1:1) overnight and stimulated to achieve substantial expansion.
+For indirect coculture, tumor cells were seeded into Transwell chambers with a 0.4 μm aperture membrane and then transferred to a 24-well plate seeded with CD8+ T cells in advance, and the supernatant was collected for designed experiments.

 Total RNA was extracted using TRIzol reagent (Invitrogen, USA) by phenol–chloroform precipitation.
 MiRNAs were reverse transcribed individually by using miRNA-specific reverse transcription primers and the One Step miRNA cDNA Synthesis Kit (HaiGene Bio Inc., China), while total RNA was reverse transcribed into cDNA using the PrimeScript RT Reagent Kit with gDNA Eraser (Takara, Japan).
 Real-time quantitative RT-PCR was conducted using SYBR Green technology (Takara, Japan) and ABI QuantStudio 6 (USA).
 U6 and GAPDH were used as endogenous controls for PCR analysis of miRNAs and mRNAs, respectively.
 Each experiment was run in triplicate.
 Data were analyzed according to the 2-ΔΔCt method.